rociojoo/RmovementPaperRep/README.md

 ![Bar plots of absolute frequency of each category of package documentation](figures/documentation-1.png)

 Remember that participants could only give their opinion on documentation regarding the packages they had used.
-Hence, the packages with many users got many documentation answers (Fig. 1 and 4).
-Figure 5 allows for a closer look at the proportion of type of response for each package.
+Hence, the packages with many users got many documentation answers.
+The figure above allows for a closer look at the proportion of type of response for each package.

 To identify some packages with remarkably good documentation, let's first only consider those packages with at least 10 responses on the quality of documentation (regardless of the "Don't remember").
 These are 27 (you can see the table of responses below).
-Among them, `momentuHMM` had more than 50% of the responses (59.38; 19) as "excellent documentation", meaning that the documentation was so good that thanks to it, more than half of its users discovered additional features of the package and were able to do more analyses than what they initially planned.
-Moreover, 11 packages had more than 75% of the responses as either "good" or "excellent": `momentuHMM` (93.75; 30), `moveHMM` (89.47; 51), `adehabitatLT` (88.57; 124), `adehabitatHS` (86.14; 87), `adehabitatHR` (83.23; 139), `EMbC` (81.82; 18), `wildlifeDI` (81.25; 13), `ctmm` (80; 32), `GeoLight` (77.78; 21), `move` (76.56; 49), `recurse` (76.47; 13).
+Among them, `momentuHMM` had more than 50% of the responses (59.38%; 19) as "excellent documentation", meaning that the documentation was so good that thanks to it, more than half of its users discovered additional features of the package and were able to do more analyses than what they initially planned.
+Moreover, 11 packages had more than 75% of the responses as either "good" or "excellent": `momentuHMM` (93.75%; 30), `moveHMM` (89.47%; 51), `adehabitatLT` (88.57%; 124), `adehabitatHS` (86.14%; 87), `adehabitatHR` (83.23%; 139), `EMbC` (81.82%; 18), `wildlifeDI` (81.25%; 13), `ctmm` (80%; 32), `GeoLight` (77.78%; 21), `move` (76.56%; 49), `recurse` (76.47%; 13).
 The two leading packages, `momentuHMM` and `moveHMM`, focus on the use of Hidden Markov models which allow identifying different patterns of behavior called states.

 One way to visualize the quality of documentation is to relate the rating to the number of respondents who declared using each package (this is **Figure 3** of the manuscript).
 This figure shows the proportion of good and excellent documentation for packages with at least 10 respondents; light green corresponds to packages with standard documentation only, blue is for packages with vignettes, and purple is for packages that also have peer-reviewed articles published: